vishnuteja-das/vishnuteja-das/README.md

 ---

-> _“Policy is not merely about governance — it’s about empowering people through knowledge, participation, and purpose.”_
+> _“Policy is not merely about governance — it’s about empowering people through knowledge, participation and purpose.”_

 ---